yp-edu/yp-edu.github.io/pages/_drafts/creating-a-startup.md

 >
 > Each individual has a specific edge which is the combination of all his experiences and knowledge.
 There are three edges to consider in startup.
 The market edge, the technology edge and the catalyzer edge.
 The later being the diverse experiences and soft skills relevant the given startup.

+The key points for a startup is the diversification, adaptability and agility of their founders and their processes.
+At the beginning it's important to have quick feedback loops first in the team and then with what you're building.

 **Alexandre the CEO:** Market edge.
 He graduated with a Master in marketing, management and business.
 He has expertise in web agency building websites with Shopify but also with other software like Webflow.
 What's more he has plenty of precious entrepreneurial skills as he also runs another startup in parallel and he's always listening to market waves.

 **Florian the COO/CFO:** Catalyser edge.
 With his engineering diploma in logistics he has a broad background ranging from processes optimisation, organisation to software and coding skills.
 He has diverse set of lead experiences from projects as well as consulting that logically put him in charge of our processes.
 His engineering backgroung enable him to understand and link the technological solutions to the market needs.

 **I, Yoann the CTO:** Technology edge.
 With my research degree and background I have a broad knowledge of cutting-edge AI technology.
 Yet I also practiced ML engineering during my apprenticeship where I had projects linked to model training, MLOps, DevOps and cloud deployment.
 I am running and architecturing the backend logic of our solutions as well as the AI integration.

+I always feel that my cofounders are just amazing for the job they do and the efforts they put.
+If you don't feel the same maybe you should take a step back to assess your team edge deeper or speak up.
+Team cohesion is cornerstone of the startup especially in its early stages.
+Don't forget to fail fast!

 ### The Official Creation